ibm-cloud-docs/EventStreams/messagehub072.md

 {: #monitoring}

-{{site.data.keyword.Bluemix_short}} automatically collects metrics and events so that you can monitor your usage of {{site.data.keyword.messagehub}}.
+{{site.data.keyword.messagehub}} automatically collects metrics and events so that you can monitor your usage of {{site.data.keyword.messagehub}}.
 {:shortdesc}